danog/MadelineProto/README.md

             'timeout' => 2, // timeout for sockets
-            'proxy' => '\Socket', // The proxy class to use 'proxy_extra' => [], // Extra parameters to pass to the proxy class using setExtra ],
+            'proxy' => '\Socket', // The proxy class to use 'proxy_extra' => [], // Extra parameters to pass to the proxy class using setExtra 'pfs'         => true, // Should we use PFS for this socket?
         ],
+    ],
     'app_info' => [ // obtained in https://my.telegram.org
-        //'api_id'          => you should put an API id in the settings array you provide
-        //'api_hash'        => you should put an API hash in the settings array you provide 'device_model' => $device_model,
+        'api_id'          => you should put an API id in the settings array you provide 'api_hash'        => you should put an API hash in the settings array you provide 'device_model' => $device_model,
         'system_version' => $system_version,
         'app_version' => 'Unicorn',